waafi-adam/ICT1008-DSA-Vishing_Project/README.md

 # Dataset
-This branch stores raw, clean and filtered dataset used for DSA-Vishing_Project
+This branch stores dataset codes and raw, clean and filtered csv dataset used for DSA-Vishing_Project as well as merging of dataset